 Many First Time Travelers to Bhutan have many questions on How to Travel to Bhutan and How to Book a Tour with a Reliable Bhutan Tour Operator or Agent.
-Here are a relevant answers and information For a trip to Bhutan.
+Here are some relevant answers and information for a trip to Bhutan.

 1. How Do I start planning my Trip to Bhutan?

 First search for “Bhutan Travel Agents” and “Tour and Trek Operators” in Bhutan.
 Write to them and which ever one you trust after communicating with them then come down to choosing the best one that you feel will cater to your needs and you feel you can trust their commitments and assurance.
 After you choose you agent in Bhutan, then get a tour itinerary and start booking your flights for Bhutan first before you book the other connecting flights.
 This is because in Bhutan we just have 2 airlines and at high season these flights will be completely booked.
 And since you don’t have too many airlines to choose from, it is of paramount importance that the flight is booked first.
 Remember that you TRAVEL VISA to Bhutan can only be got by booking with a Bhutan Government Licensed Bhutan Tour Agent and Tour Operator.

 2. How To get a Bhutan Travel and Tourist Visa?

 Once you have decided and locked on your Bhutan Agent, Your Bhutan Travel Agent will process your Travel Visa for you.
 For this we will require a copy of your passport and you have to fill out a Bhutan Visa Form, which will be mailed to you after you have confirmed your Bhutan Tour.